ergo-services/proto/README.md

 Supports OTP-23...OTP-27

-For commercial or production purposes, it is necessary to purchase a subscription.
-[Buy licence](https://github.com/sponsors/ergo-services).
+For commercial or production purposes, it is necessary [to purchase a license](https://github.com/sponsors/ergo-services).

 If you need support for an earlier version of Erlang, please contact support@ergo.services.